 There is so much to say about this frosting that I’m working on writing an entire post to it.
 I’ll link it here when its done, but suffice it to say, this buttercream is the out of this world.
 Don’t believe me?
 I even had special parking signs for my loyal customers who just couldn’t get enough of this stuff.
 One woman would order it by the pint…WITH A SPOON!

 So I’m not saying eat this right off a spoon, but if you did, you most definitely wouldn’t be the first!

 - 1/2 tsp Vanilla

 - 2-4 drops Cheesecake Oil Optional

 - Using an electric or stand mixer fitted with a paddle attachment, beat softened butter until it is soft and smooth.
-Approx 5-10 minutes depending on how soft butter was to start with.
-You may need to scrape sides to fully incorporate butter.
+Approx 5-10 minutes depending on how soft the butter was to start with.
+You may need to scrape the sides to fully incorporate the butter.

-- Change to whip attachment and add powdered sugar, salt, vanilla, cheesecake oil and milk.
+- Change to whip attachment and add powdered sugar, salt, vanilla, cheesecake oil, and milk.
 Begin mixing on low speed then slowly increase to medium.
-Continue mixing until buttercream is light and fluffy.
+Continue mixing until the buttercream is light and fluffy.
 The key to this buttercream is whipping it.
-It transforms into a silky, melt in your mouth frosting.
+It transforms into a silky, melt-in-your-mouth frosting.

 Putting it all together

 Now that you have your praline, your cupcakes and your frosting, its time to make the magic happen and combine these lovely flavors together.